Orbifolds of topological quantum field theories: Defect TQFTs

 The kind of ``defect'' which motivates ``defect TQFT'' is rooted in physics, where it describes a localised substance or physical system which is typically radically different from its immediate surroundings, and it often separates other regions, or mediates between them.
 Domain walls in ferromagnets are a standard (non-topological) example.
 We formalise this in terms of bordism categories $\Borddef$ whose morphisms are represented by bordisms which are stratified into submanifolds that in turn are labelled by prescribed ``defect data''.
 The main idea is captured by the following example for $n=2$: \be \tikzzbox{

 } \circ \tikzzbox{

 } = \; \tikzzbox{

 } \ee Note that all top-dimensional strata have an orientation induced from the underlying manifold, while lower-dimensional strata come with their own orientation.
 Every stratum is also labelled: the prescribed \textsl{set of defect data}~$\mathds{D}$ consists of sets $D_0, D_1, \dots, D_n$, and every $j$-stratum is labelled by an element in~$D_j$.
 Moreover, $\mathds{D}$ also comes with adjacency rules about how strata may meet; for example in~\eqref{eq:DefectBordism} the ``source'' and ``target'' of $X_1\in D_1$ are $u_1\in D_2$ and $u_2\in D_2$, respectively, and the 1-strata adjacent to the 0-stratum labelled by $\varphi\in D_0$ must carry labels $X_2,X_4,X_5\in D_1$ with the given cyclic order and orientations.
-The set~$D_n$ is interpreted as a set of closed (or ``bulk'') TQFTs, while elements of~$D_{n-k}$ label ``defects'' of codimension~$k$; in particular, $D_{n-1}$ is comprised of ``boundary conditions'' and more general ``domain walls''.
+The set~$D_n$ is interpreted as a set of closed (or ``bulk'') TQFTs, while elements of~$D_{n-k}$ label ``defects'' of codimension~$k$; in particular, $D_{n-1}$ is comprised of ``domain walls'' (including ``boundary conditions'', which are domain walls that have the trivial bulk TQFT on one side).

 The construction of the symmetric monoidal category $\Borddef$ is made precise in \cite[Sect.\,2.1--2.2]{CRS1} (see \cite{RunkelSuszekDefects, dkr1107.0495} for important earlier work on $n=2$, and \cite{2dDefectTQFTLectureNotes} for a review), here we point out only a few more basic aspects.
 Objects are $(n-1)$-dimensional closed manifolds~$E$ with $\mathds{D}$-labelled stratification such that $j$-strata of~$E$ are boundary components of $(j+1)$-strata of bordisms~$M$ with (co)domain~$E$ that end transversally on $\partial M$.
 By definition, all strata~$\sigma$ of a bordism~$M$ are open away from the boundary of~$M$, i.e.\ $\partial\sigma = \sigma\cap \partial M$, and all strata of objects are open.